kojikawrites/kojikawrites.github.io/docs/_posts/FtBotB/2024-10-25-Fragments.md

 Fragments - When Love and Lies Combine

 ### Story Synopsis:
-Evangelija Markov had a gift, one she’s used for personal gain since she was a young girl.
+Evangelija Markov had a gift, one she had used for personal gain since she was a young girl.
 With just a bat of her eyelashes and a dulcet tone to her voice, she could convince anyone to do her bidding.
-Over the years, she manipulated countless wealthy men into giving her money, jewels, cars - anything she desired, really.
-To the outside world, she was seen as a beautiful, but manipulative gold digger.
-However, Evangelija didn't see it that way.
-To her, it was just good business.
-When she met Diomid Petrescu, a charming real estate mogul, she thought she had finally found true love.
-Diomid was intensely passionate and seemed to adore Evangelija.
-Swept up in romance, she let her guard down and vowed to leave her old ways behind.
-A few months into their whirlwind relationship, Diomid suggested Evangelija transfer all her assets to a shared account.
-Eager to start their new life together, she immediately agreed and contacted her financial advisor to begin the process.
-However, when the advisor questioned inconsistencies in Diomid's records, a horrifying realization dawned on Evangelija - Diomid possessed the same powers of persuasion that she did.
-He had played her using her own tricks against her.
-Fury and heartbreak warred within Evangelija at Diomid's betrayal.
-She realized then that she had never turned her powers off as she claimed.
-Diomid had simply overpowered her gift with his own.
-But no more.
-She would not be manipulated and discarded so easily.
-Evangelija steeled herself, ready to fight fire with fire.
-She would show Diomid just how dangerous she could be when provoked.
-The game was on, and this time she would be the victor.
-She would take everything back from him and more.
-Evangelija vowed Diomid would regret the day he dared to cross her.
-Once she was through with him, he would be left with nothing but heartbreak, just as she had been.
+Over the years, she had manipulated countless wealthy men into giving her money, jewels, cars—anything she desired, really.
+To the outside world, she was a beautiful but manipulative gold digger.
+To Evangelija, however, it was simply good business.

+When she met Diomid Petrescu, a charming real estate mogul, everything seemed to change.
+Diomid was intensely passionate and seemed to adore Evangelija in a way no one else ever had.
+Swept up in romance, she let her guard down, believing she had finally found true love.
+For the first time, she vowed to leave her old ways behind and begin a new chapter.

+A few months into their whirlwind relationship, Diomid suggested they consolidate their assets into a shared account to build their future together.
+Eager to prove her commitment, Evangelija readily agreed and contacted her financial advisor to begin the process.
+But when her advisor pointed out inconsistencies in Diomid’s records, Evangelija’s perfect world shattered.

+A horrifying realization dawned on her—Diomid possessed the same powers of persuasion she did.
+He had played her, using her own tricks against her.
+Fury and heartbreak warred within her as she understood that Diomid’s charm had not bypassed her defenses; it had overpowered her gift entirely.
+She had been outplayed by someone even more skilled than herself.

+But Evangelija was not one to accept defeat.
+She steeled herself, ready to fight fire with fire.
+Diomid may have thought he could manipulate and discard her like one of his deals, but he had underestimated her resolve.
+The game was on, and this time, she would be the victor.

+Evangelija vowed to take everything back from Diomid—and more.
+She would leave him with nothing but the bitter taste of regret.
+The heartbreak he had inflicted on her would pale in comparison to the reckoning she planned.
+Diomid Petrescu would rue the day he dared to cross Evangelija Markov.

 ### Questions:
 1. Would you purchase and read this novel if you saw it in a bookstore?